About me

 Hi, thanks for stopping by.

-I am Zonglin Yang, a third-year Ph.D. candidate at Nanyang Technological University supervised by Erik Cambria.
-I also work closely with Soujanya Poria.
-Before NTU, I obtained my master’s degree at Cornell University, supervised by Claire Cardie and Xinya Du, and my bachelor’s degree at Huazhong University of Science and Technology, supervised by Xinggang Wang.
-I have interned at Microsoft Research in NLC group mentored by Li Dong.
+Previously, I completed my Ph.D. at Nanyang Technological University supervised by Erik Cambria.
+I also worked closely with Soujanya Poria.
+Before NTU, I obtained my master’s degree from Cornell University, supervised by Claire Cardie and Xinya Du, and my bachelor’s degree at Huazhong University of Science and Technology, supervised by Xinggang Wang.
+I have interned at Microsoft Research in the NLC group mentored by Li Dong, and at MiroMind mentored by Lidong Bing.
+I was also a visiting student at Princeton University hosted by Mengdi Wang.

 Research

-- MOOSE
+- MOOSE (ACL 2024)

-- MOOSE-Chem
+- MOOSE-Chem (ICLR 2025)

-- MOOSE-Chem2
+- MOOSE-Chem2 (NeurIPS 2025)

 - MOOSE-Chem3